SharmaAayush/Pokemon-Trivia/README.md

 ## Instructions to run locally

 1.Make sure you have the latest version of Node.js insttalled.
 You can get Node.js from [here](https://nodejs.org/en/).</a>  <br>
 2.Make sure you have Angular CLI.
-You can get Angular CLI by running "npm install -g @angular/cli".
+You can get Angular CLI by running "npm install -g @angular/cli". <br>
-4.Run the command prompt in the directory root directory of PokemonTrivia.  <br>
+3.Run the command prompt in the directory root directory of PokemonTrivia.  <br>
-5.Run the command "npm install" without the quotes and wait for it to finish.  <br>
+4.Run the command "npm install" without the quotes and wait for it to finish.  <br>
-6.Run the command "ng serve --open" without quotes and wait for it to finish.
+5.Run the command "ng serve --open" without quotes and wait for it to finish.
 It will open the app in a browser page.

 ## Development server